-Wherever you may be in the process, call Rex Bray at (801) 708-0913 to set up a private legal consultation completely free of charge.
+Fortunately, you don’t have to tackle the legal challenges of adoption on your own.
+Rex Bray is an experienced, compassionate, and dedicated family law attorney serving men and women throughout Utah, and will help you understand and exercise your legal rights as an adoptive parent.
+Wherever you may be in the Utah adoption process, call Rex Bray at (801) 708-0913 to set up a confidential legal consultation, completely free of charge.
 Let’s start discussing the possibilities for your new family.

 Who is Eligible to Adopt Children in Utah?

-Utah Adoption Requirements
+Utah Adoption Requirements for Families

 - You must successfully complete an adoption training program, which must be approved by the Division.